hm-lang/core/proposals/README.md

 # you can use type inference here based on variable taking the return value:
 ToString: string = SomeExample to()

-# or you can explicitly ask for the type
-ToDbl := SomeExample to() Dbl

 # or you can explicitly ask like this:
 To64 := i64(SomeExample to())

-# this should probably not work, if the type isn't specified:
+# but you can't implicitly ask for the type.
 Unspecified := SomeExample to()     # COMPILER ERROR, specify a type for `Unspecified`
 ```